laminas/laminas-validator/docs/book/v3/validators/isbn.md

 # Isbn Validator

-`Laminas\Validator\Isbn` allows you to validate an ISBN-10 or ISBN-13 value.
+`Laminas\Validator\Isbn` allows you to validate ISBN-10 or ISBN-13 numbers.

 ## Supported options

 The following options are supported for `Laminas\Validator\Isbn`:

-- `separator`: Defines the allowed separator for the ISBN number.
-It defaults to an empty string.
 - `type`: Defines the allowed ISBN types.
 It defaults to `Laminas\Validator\Isbn::AUTO`.
 For details, take a look at the section on [explicit types](#setting-an-explicit-isbn-validation-type).